nicholaspalomo/LUSETcontrol/README.md

 ### Tested and working features

 - Run a Gazebo simulation with actuator inputs supplied by the `/IndelUpdate` rostopic.
 These messages are routed to the `/LusetControl` node via the `/LusetState` node.
+- The `/LusetContacts` topic will alert the user if a collision is imminent between the actuators or yokes.
 - Use `rqt_graph` to visualize the network or ros topics, subscriptions, publications, and nodes.

 ### Pending features